zeppe-lin/st/README.md

 OVERVIEW
 ========

-This directory contains st, a simple terminal emulator for X that is based on Aurélien APTEL (`<aurelien dot aptel at gmail dot com>`) bt source code.
+This repository contains st, a simple terminal emulator for X that is based on Aurélien APTEL (`<aurelien dot aptel at gmail dot com>`) bt source code.